Azure/Health-Data-and-AI-Blueprint/README.md

+## We are tracking a critical failure in Event Grid that is preventing deployment
+- Status update - no change - 01/11/2018 12:00AM PST

 # Pre GA DEPLOYMENT
 ## PLEASE DO NOT FORK, OR PROVIDE BUGS IN GIT
 ## CONTACT frasim@microsoft.com WITH ANY ISSUES, OR CHANGES